Welcome to the teachers’ guide to the Tennessee History for Kids booklet Upon a Pivot [2019-2020 edition].

 On page 46 of the booklet is a scene from the movie which is shown at the American Revolution Museum at Yorktown.
-To the left and the right are other scenes.
-The one on the left shows what Yorktown might have looked like from the American trenches during the seige.
-The one one the right shows what it might have looked like in those trenches.
+I’ve included pictures of some other scenes for you to show your students.
+Picture 1shows what Yorktown may have looked like from the American trenches during the seige.
+Picture 2 shows what it might have looked like in those trenches.

 Finally, it is important to remember just how much King George III regretted the loss of the American colonies.
 Click here to see a wonderful scene from the movie The Madness of King George that illustrates this.

 Sidebar: Prisoners, Flags and Traitors

 On page 48 there is mention of the fact that many soldiers died as prisoner of war on British ships.
 Not only did men die, but some American women who had volunteered to serve as nurses for these men also died–including Andrew Jackson’s mother, who died in a British ship in Charleston Harbor!